JARA99/PyColloid/README.md

 - [x] Program the plotter base
 - [ ] Finish the plotter

+Fork the repository for collaboration, then send your pull requests.

 ##  Usage

 Open a new terminal on the installation directory of your choice, then clone the repository using:

 ```
 git clone
 ```